chirmstream/git-setup/README.md

 # VerifiedCommits
-Setting up verified commits on MacOS for GitHub.
+XCode does not allow for signing your commits using GPG so they will not show up as verified on GitHub.
+This guide will allow you to push your verified commits using GitHub Desktop (no CLI makes it easier for beginners) on MacOS.

 ### Generate the GPG Key
 ### Install GPG command line tools.